Women's Big Bash League: Player salaries

 For WBBL|01, players would earn between $3000 and $10,000.
 This was in addition to the $7000 retainer which all female domestic cricketers would earn playing in the Women's National Cricket League (WNCL).
 Retainers for national representatives, of which a WBBL team can sign a maximum of five per season, ranged from $19,000 to $49,000 before taking match payments and tour fees into consideration.

 In April 2016, Cricket Australia (CA) increased its elite female player payment pool from $2.36 million to $4.24 million for the 2016–17 season.
 With maximum retainers rising to $65,000 for national representatives and up to $15,000 for the WBBL, the best Australian women cricketers would earn a base salary of around $80,000 before exceeding earnings of six-figures with match payments and tour fees.
 Minimum retainers also increased, with domestic players earning at least $7000 in the WBBL and $11,000 in the WNCL.
 Australia's top domestic female cricketers would earn $26,000.

 In August 2017, after extensive negotiations with the Australian Cricketers' Association (ACA), CA announced it would increase total female player payments from $7.5 million to $55.2 million.
 The deal, hailed as the biggest pay rise in the history of women's sport in Australia, meant domestic players in 2017–18 would earn at least $25,659 in the WNCL and a minimum of $10,292 (average of $19,926) in the WBBL.

 For 2021–22, the last year of the original deal, domestic and national team players would earn an average of $58,000 and $211,000 respectively.
 However, days before the beginning of WBBL|07, CA and the ACA announced a $1.2 million increase in domestic retainers—$800,000 for the WNCL and $400,000 for the WBBL, resulting in a 22% and 14% pay rise for players in each respective league.
 98 women's players were signed to a WNCL state contract for 2021–22 (not including the 15 national players with a more lucrative Cricket Australia deal), 76 of whom also held a WBBL contract.

+In April 2023, CA and the ACA agreed to a new five-year Memorandum of Understanding that would see the player payment pool for women's cricket in Australia increase from $80 million to $133 million.
+Consequently the average WBBL retainer doubled to approximately $54,000 while the league's top earners would receive $133,000 per year.
+Domestic players featuring in both the WBBL and 50-over WNCL competition would on average earn $151,019 annually.

-The table below details the rise in minimum and average earnings of domestic players (those playing in both the WBBL and WNCL) and nationally contracted players since the inaugural Women's Big Bash League season:
+The table below details the rise in minimum and average retainers for domestic players (those playing in both the WBBL and WNCL) and nationally contracted players since the inaugural WBBL season.
+These figures do not include other potential earnings such as match fees, marketing payments, and prize money.
+Additionally, the figures for national retainers do not include those players' WBBL contracts.